 - The nomination packet must include the following:

-- Nomination form (submit online) that includes a narrative statement from the nominator outlining the nominee’s self-development efforts in the teaching area, creative activities in teaching, and other pertinent data on teaching.
+- Nomination form (submit online) that includes a narrative statement from the nominator outlining the nominee’s internationalization and other pertinent data.